ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Properties are divided into Selection, Connection, and Message Properties.
 During pre-establishment, Selection Properties (see
-{{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application, and Connection Properties (see
+{{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application during candidate selection, and Connection Properties (see
 {{connection-props}}) can be used to influence decisions made during establishment and to fine-tune the eventually established connection.
 These Connection Properties can also be used later, to monitor and fine-tune